 Climate and Health Award: Advancing climate mitigation solutions with health co-benefits in low- and middle-income countries

 This funding call will generate a body of evidence on the health effects of climate change mitigation interventions in low- and middle-income countries (LMICs).
 This call builds on Wellcome’s previous funding, Advancing climate mitigation policy solutions with health co-benefits in G7 countries.
-This award will fund transdisciplinary research teams, led by an applicant at an LMIC-based institution.
+This award will fund transdisciplinary research teams, led by an applicant at an LMIC-based organisation.

 Research funded will investigate health effects alongside the social and economic impacts of planned or implemented greenhouse gas mitigation strategies.
-Research will reflect local priorities and produce evidence to drive positive climate and health outcomes.
+It will reflect local priorities and produce evidence to drive positive climate and health outcomes.

 Overview